athensresearch/athens/README.md

 # Contributing

-This project is early and there's plenty of work to do.
-If you find a bug or want to fix a bug, I love PRs and issues!
+This project is early and there's plenty of interesting and challenging work to do.
+If you find a bug or want to fix a bug, I :heart: PRs and issues!

 Below is a list of general areas that I'm planning to work on, so if you'd like to help there ping me or file an issue (I am 'arschles' on the Gophers Slack):